jebaird/jebaird.github.com/_posts/2020-11-09-making-yarn-husky-and-windows-work.md

 * https://github.com/typicode/husky/issues/749
 * https://github.com/typicode/husky/issues/720

+The credit for this next part goes to https://github.com/typicode/husky/issues/749#issuecomment-691531840

 > I am closing this issue because this isn't an issue of husky's code.
 I've already notified Yarn team about it: yarnpkg/yarn#8340
 Until they fix this, you can use do this if you are facing the same issue: